The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses (48 credits).

 Applying to the Degree Program

 During the semester of the third degree course, submit an official application to the program.
-We have fall, spring, and summer admission cycles.

 The Harvard On-Campus Experience